 The inevitable yellow building has a luxurious interior and a piano player.
 You can roam inside and watch how they prepare the croquette.
 You get a watering mouth by looking at it.
 They serve for the price of a wine.
 Definitely worth a try.

 Chasing Street Arts In Porto

-Porto is a town with many contrasts: you will find beautiful churches and museums, on the other hand, many buildings have fallen into oblivion, paint is peeling off in all directions.
-Besides, Porto is not only famous for painted tiles – you will find various colorful artworks in multiple styles, and they’re accessible for everyone.
-It can be spotted either in new buildings, electricity houses, and walls.
+Porto is a town with many contrasts: you will find beautiful churches and museums.
+On the other hand, many buildings have fallen into oblivion.
+The paint is peeling off in all directions.
+Besides, Porto is not only famous for painted tiles – you will find various colorful artworks in multiple styles, and they’re accessible to everyone.

-There are also walking tours offer which takes you to the city’s art street, but we didn’t join the tour.
-We primarily walk around without looking for artworks and bump into some of the impressive street art.
+It can be seen either in new buildings, houses, or walls.
+There are also walking tours that take you to the city’s art street, but we didn’t do it.
+We primarily walk around without looking for artwork and bump into some impressive street art.
 We’ve found a few of them.
-Furthermore, you never have to search long for cool street art in Porto.
+Furthermore, you never have to search long for fantastic street art in Porto.
 Certainly not if you occasionally look up at the cams of the roofs.

 The Bookstore Livraria Lello